• Skip to primary navigation

 pinnable image with text

 Are you more of a chocolate dessert person or a lemon dessert person?
-I personally love all things chocolate, but every now and then I want something more summery and light.
+I personally love all things chocolate, such as this Best Keto Brownies recipe, but every now and then, I want something more summery and light.

-These almond flour keto lemon poppy seed muffins are light, refreshing, perfectly moist, and perfect for summer.
-Or if it's not summer, they will brighten the coldest of days!
+This low-carb lemon cake is light, refreshing, moist, and perfect for summer.
+Or if it's not summer, it will brighten the coldest of days!

-The muffins aren't overpowering with lemon flavor, but still have a refreshing lemon taste with a good balance of sweet and tart.
-They also have a light crunch of poppy seeds and a silky lemon glaze that makes them an instant hit!
+The keto cake isn't overpowering with lemon flavor but still has a refreshing lemon taste with a good balance of sweet and tart.
+It also has a light crunch of poppy seeds and a silky keto lemon glaze that makes it an instant hit!

-And even though these are naturally a little heavier than say an Angel Food Cake or Vanilla Cake, they're still super moist, soft, and cakey.
+And even though it is naturally a little heavier than, say, this Keto Angel Food Cake or Keto Vanilla Cake, it is still super moist, soft, and cakey.

 Jump to: